gcallah/Economics/Capitalism/capitalism.md

 of wealth in a few hands that we see today to arise?

-If we recognize that all the complex societies embody some combination of markets and governmental creation of conditions that permit, ban, or encourage some sorts of market transactions, we might be able to embark on a serious discussion of these matters.
+If we recognize that all the complex societies embody some combination of markets and governmental creation of conditions that permit, ban, or encourage some sorts of market transactions, we might be able to embark on a more serious discussion of these matters, instead of continuing to dispute just what is and what isn't capitalism.